-The Chief Executive, Corporate Management Team & Strategic Risk Management Group
+Chief Executive, Senior Management Team & Strategic Risk Management Group

-- Champion an effective council-wide risk management culture, with the Director of Resources as the designated CMT lead on Risk - > Identify and manage the business risks and opportunities facing the Council - Co-ordinate risk management across the Council - > Ensure members receive relevant risk information
+- Champion an effective council-wide risk management culture, with the Deputy Chief Executive the designated CMT lead on risk with responsibility for Chairing the Strategic Risk Management Group. - Identify and manage the business risks and opportunities facing the Council. - Co-ordinate risk management across the Council - > Ensure members receive relevant risk information.

-Directors & Heads of Service
+Heads of Service

-- Responsible for the effective leadership and management of risk in their service areas to meet service objectives in line with the Council's Risk Management Strategy - With the appropriate risk owner, maintain the relevant risk registers ensuring all key risks are identified, managed and reviewed in line with the corporate risk management approach - Review and evaluate operational, project, partnership risks within their Directorate at team meetings, 1-2-1s etc. - Attending (& Chairing) the Strategic Risk Management Group - Encourage staff to be open and honest in identifying risks and opportunities - > Ensure that appropriate resources and importance are allocated to the process - Provide assurance that the risks for which they are the risk owner are being effectively managed.
+- Responsible for the effective leadership and management of risk in their service areas to meet service objectives in line with the Council's Risk Management Strategy - With the appropriate risk owner, maintain the relevant risk registers ensuring all key risks are identified, managed, and reviewed in line with the corporate risk management approach. - Review and evaluate operational, project, partnership risks within their Directorate at team meetings, 1-2-1s etc. - Attending the Strategic Risk Management Group - > Encourage staff to be open and honest in identifying risks and opportunities. - > Ensure that appropriate resources and importance are allocated to the process. - Provide assurance that the risks for which they are the risk owner are being effectively managed.
 This will be completed as part of the Annual Governance review process.

-The Section 151 Officer
+Section 151 Officer

-Through the Internal Audit Service, provide assurance to the Council on the whole system of internal control, including risk management.
+Through the Internal Audit Service, provide assurance to the Council on the complete system of internal control, including risk management.

-Internal Audit
+Audit service

 - As part of its role in providing assurance to the Section 151 officer, will review the implementation and effectiveness of the system of risk management.
-An annual report will provide independent opinion on the adequacies of risk control and the Council's corporate governance arrangements and also risk management is included within the review of the Annual Governance Statement. - > Act as a centre of expertise, providing support and guidance as required - Collate risk information and prepare reports as necessary to both the Management Team, Strategic Risk Management Group and the Audit & Standards Committee - > Ensure the Internal Audit work plan is focused on the key risks facing the council - > During all relevant audits, challenge the content of risk registers - Periodically arrange for the independent review of the council's risk management process and provide an independent objective opinion on its operation and effectiveness.
+An annual report will provide independent opinion on the adequacies of risk control and the Council's corporate governance arrangements and risk management is included within the review of the Annual Governance Statement. - > Act as a centre of expertise, providing support and guidance as required. - Collate risk information and prepare reports as necessary to both the Senior Management Team, Strategic Risk Management Group, and the Audit & Governance Committee - > Ensure the Internal Audit work plan is focused on the key risks facing the council. - During all relevant audits, challenge the content of risk registers. - Periodically arrange for the independent review of the council's risk management process and provide an independent objective opinion on its operation and effectiveness.